dphfox/Fusion/docs/tutorials/fundamentals/scopes.md

 doCleanup(scope)
 ```

-You can now rewrite those constructors as method calls.
-The `scope` argument is
+You can now use those constructors as methods on `scope`.
-inferred for you.

 ```Lua linenums="2" hl_lines="7-9"
 local Fusion = require(ReplicatedStorage.Fusion)